bazelbuild/bazel/site/docs/skylark/build-style.md

 it impossible for tools to change the dependencies of a target and can lead to unused dependencies.

 ## Globs

-Do not use recursive globs (e.g., `glob(["**/*.java"])`).
-Recursive globs make BUILD files difficult to read, as they skip subdirectories containing BUILD files.
-Non-recursive globs are generally acceptable, see language-specific advice below for details.

 Indicate "no targets" with `[]`.
 Do not use a glob that matches nothing: it is more error-prone and less obvious than an empty list.

+### Recursive

+Do not use recursive globs (for example, `glob(["**/*.java"])`).

+Recursive globs make BUILD files difficult to reason about because they skip subdirectories containing BUILD files.

+Recursive globs are generally less efficient than having a BUILD file per directory with a dependency graph defined between them as this enables better forge caching and parallelism.

+We recommend authoring a BUILD file per directory and defining a dependency graph between them instead.

+### Non-recursive

+Non-recursive globs are generally acceptable.

 ## Other conventions